 Poor responsiveness in customer service can feel like it’s the norm to some consumers.
-On the flipside, that can be a blessing for brands that have great responsiveness in their customer service.
-They stand out in a positive way.
+On the flip side, that can be a blessing for brands with excellent responsiveness in their customer service.
+They stand out positively.

 “Of course, we can.
 Do you need a tow?”

-I didn’t need a tow, as I was just half a block away.
-But it certainly felt responsive that they were able to get me in and get my car fixed so close to closing time.
+I didn’t need a tow, as I was just half a block away, but the offer certainly felt responsive.
+And it was fantastic that they could get me in and get my car fixed so close to closing time.

-Many customers have been in the situation where we try to reach a brand for a variety of reason.
+Many customers have been in situations where we try to reach a brand for various reasons.
 We:

 - want to buy something.

-Sometimes it’s harder than necessary to reach a company.
-Sometimes customer service responsiveness is only bad when the outcome for the brand is less than positive – for example, when somebody wants to downgrade or cancel a service.
+Sometimes it’s more complicated than necessary to reach a company.
+Some customer service responsiveness is especially bad when the outcome for the brand is less than positive – for example when somebody wants to downgrade or cancel a service.
 We’ve all been in situations where it’s almost impossible to cancel.
-You can’t do it online and have to call a number that’s then only answered during super restricted hours.
+You can’t do it online and have to call a number that’s only answered during super restrictive hours.

-Other times, customers get a hold of somebody, but feel like they aren’t being heard or their problem isn’t being addressed satisfactorily.
-It doesn’t have to be that way.
+Sometimes, customers get a hold of somebody but feel like they aren’t being heard, or their problem isn’t being addressed satisfactorily.
+But, it doesn’t have to be that way.

 What we call our customers could affect responsiveness

-There certainly are a ton of different words to describe the people who buy from a business.
+There certainly are many different words to describe the people who buy from a business.

 But what we call them can make a difference.

-Shep mentioned the story of an Ace Hardware store that called all its customers “neighbor.”
-So when somebody walked into the store, an employee would greet them “Hey, neighbor.”
-That’s certainly a friendly way to talk to each other and can help establish that positive – dare I say, neighborly – relationship.
+Customer experience legend Shep Hyken mentioned on an episode of “Reel Talk: The Customer Insights Show” the story of an Ace Hardware store that called all its customers “neighbor.”
+So when somebody walked into the store, an employee would greet them, “Hey, neighbor.”
+That’s certainly a friendly way to talk to each other and help establish that positive – dare I say, neighborly – relationship.

 “You can’t say ‘Hey, customer,'” Shep quipped.
 “That doesn’t sound right.”

 The term customer is a bit generic and maybe even “dehumanizing,” Shep said.
-Calling customers people or persons can actually humanize the relationship, he added.
+However, he added that calling customers people or persons can humanize the relationship.